jeff1evesque/machine-learning/README.md

 ###SVM Dataset

 The web-interface only supports SVM dataset(s) in csv, or xml format.
-Upon dataset submission (i.e. training), the data is converted to a json object, validated, and stored into corresponding EAV database tables.
+Upon dataset submission (i.e. training), the data is validated on the client-side (i.e. javascript, php), converted to a json object, validated on the server-side (python), and stored into corresponding EAV database tables.

 ###Test Scripts